Expectation-Propagation for Bayesian Empirical Likelihood Inference: Discussion

 \section{Discussion}

-Computing the posterior of Bayesian empirical likelihood is a challenging and costly endeavor.
+Computing the posterior of Bayesian empirical likelihood is a challenging and costly endeavour.
 To address this, we propose EPEL, a computationally efficient alternative to existing methods.
 For sufficiently large datasets and under standard regularity conditions, we show that EPEL and the exact posterior of Bayesian empirical likelihood are asymptotically equivalent.
+In the course of showing this asymptotic equivalence, we proposed a set of realistic sufficient conditions for which the Bayesian empirical likelihood is smooth throughout the feasible parameter space.
 Through extensive experiments, we also demonstrate that EPEL generally achieves a better cost–accuracy trade-off than HMC, while avoiding the problematic multi-layered approximations in variational Bayes empirical likelihood when $\ndata$ is small relative to $\dparam$.
-Furthermore, EPEL does not require a differentiable constraint function and is useful for models for which a smooth approximation of the constraint is unavailable.
+Furthermore, EPEL can be implemented without differentiating the constraint function when the tilted moments are estimated by importance sampling, making it useful for models where a smooth approximation of the constraint is unavailable.
+Moreover, we demonstrated that the accuracy of EPEL posterior approximation can be further enhanced through post-processing.

 Like all methods, EPEL has limitations.
 First, our theoretical justification covers only the case in which the approximate posterior is Gaussian.
 Such Gaussian approximations may be inappropriate in rare circumstances where the posterior is a product of multiple empirical likelihoods; see, e.g., \citet{chaudhuri11empirical}.
-Second, the algorithm may occasionally fail due to non-convergence of the inner-loop optimization used for importance sampling.
+Second, the algorithm may occasionally fail due to non-convergence of the inner-loop optimization used for Laplace approximation.
 Third, our proposed approximate posterior is justified only when $\dparam < \ndata$.
 We leave extensions to high-dimensional Bayesian empirical likelihood inference \citep{chang25bayesian} for future work.